-They had to overcome many obstacles such as the scorching effect of crossing the atmosphere or avoid landing in the ocean as he had done on previous occasions.
-For the first problem, they designed a layer of ceramic tiles that absorbed the heat and for the second they decided that it would land like an airplane or glider on a runway.
+They had to overcome many obstacles, such as the scorching effect of crossing the atmosphere or avoiding landing in the ocean, as he had done on previous occasions.
+For the first problem, they designed a layer of ceramic tiles that absorbed the heat, and for the second, they decided that it would land like an airplane or glider on a runway.

 Atlantis was followed by another four reusable ferries that would total more than 130 missions with stays on the International Space Station (ISS).